vrtmrz/obsidian-livesync/docs/settings.md

 #### Fetch chunks on demand

 Setting key: readChunksOnline
 (ex.
 Read chunks online) If this option is enabled, LiveSync reads chunks online directly instead of replicating them locally.
-Increasing Custom chunk size is recommended.
+Increasing the custom chunk size is recommended.

 #### Batch size of on-demand fetching